CZ-NIC/knot/doc/reference.rst

 If this option is set, the QUIC protocol will be used for outstanding queries to this remote.

+The value of this option is the path to the x509/PEM file with server certificate.

 Current limitations:

-- The certificate check is in fact not yet implemented.
-This option is effectively so far only an on/off switch.
 - Only used for zone transfers (SOA query/AXFR/IXFR).
 - One connection per each transfer is opened, :ref:`server_remote-pool-limit` does not take effect for QUIC.